Qovery/documentation/website/guides/tutorial/migrate-your-application-from-heroku-to-aws.md

 heroku pg:backups:capture -a YOUR_APPLICATION_NAME
 ```

-It results in creating a new `latest.dump` file, which you use to transfer data to Qovery.
+It results in creating a new `latest.dump` file, which you use to transfer data to AWS PostgreSQL.

-To migrate the data to Qovery, run (replace all the values with secrets listed in your application `Secrets` tab):
+To migrate the data to your AWS PostgreSQL, run (replace all the values with secrets listed in your application `Secrets` tab):

 ```bash
 pg_restore -v -h $QOVERY_DATABASE_MY_POSTGRESQL_HOST -U $QOVERY_DATABASE_MY_POSTGRESQL_USER -d postgres latest.dump --no-owner